 Please reach out to us at if you cannot find an answer to your question.

-Brothers Mitch and Jeff Bloom founded The Bloom Group to fulfill their goal of building sustainable and affordable rural communities that would be part of the solution to the fundamental gap in housing in Canada.
-Their focus is on developing solutions for rural and smaller communities that lack sufficient rental housing and who are interested in adding multi-single homes in a pocket community format.
+Brothers Mitch and Jeff Bloom founded The Bloom Group in 2023 to fulfill their goal of building sustainable and affordable rural communities that would be part of the solution to the fundamental gap in housing in Canada.
+Their focus is on developing solutions for rural and smaller communities that lack sufficient housing and are interested in adding multi-single homes in a pocket community format.

-Village pocket homes are small format homes generally between 400 and 800 square feet.
+Village pocket homes are small-format homes generally around 800 square feet.
 They are built to local building code standards with full home amenities.

 The Village is a cluster of village pocket homes where there is a blend of private and communal spaces.
 The central focus is on neighbours and nature with a form of housing that supports overall individual well being though a shared sense of community.
 We ascribe to the model of pocket communities where the layout of the community facilitates the bringing together of people, while creating a layering of private spaces where the environment is part of the living space.

-The communities we are building are based on the idea of "rural densification".
-This involves renting standalone single family homes, rather than "urban intensification" which rents units in multi-story buildings.
+The communities we are building are based on the concept of "rural densification."
+This involves maximizing the number of single-family homes on private communal services per acre, with the same goal as "urban intensification," without the multi-story buildings and the need to tie into central services.
 The cost of urban land promotes building vertically, whereas the cost of rural land allows building horizontally.

 The rural setting also aligns with the connection to nature, one of the principles underlying the village.

-Further, rural privately serviced villages can be built much faster than homes in an urban setting where gaining access to municipal central services can involve a long wait for developers.
+Furthermore, rural, privately serviced villages can be built much faster than homes in an urban setting, where gaining access to municipal central services can involve a long wait for developers.
 That wait ultimately increases costs, while not responding to communities' housing needs on a timely basis.

 At this time we are scouring the globe to find the ideal supplier(s) of units for our communities.
-Our focus is on sustainable designs that are well laid out to serve the needs of our tenants, simple to transport to facilitate the easy movement of these units into our communities, and at a cost that allows us for offer a blend of units that includes a number that meet the standards of affordability.
+Our focus is on sustainable designs that are well laid out to serve the needs of our residents, simple to transport to facilitate the easy movement of these units into our communities, and at a cost that allows us for offer units that meet local and/or provincial standards of affordability.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.